react-navigation/react-navigation.github.io/versioned_docs/version-5.x/typescript.md

 The `CompositeNavigationProp` type takes 2 parameters, first parameter is the primary navigation type (type for the navigator that owns this screen, in our case the tab navigator which contains the `Profile` screen) and second parameter is the secondary navigation type (type for a parent navigator).
 The primary navigation type should always have the screen's route name as it's second parameter.

-For multiple parent navigators, this secondary type should be nested:

 ```ts
 type ProfileScreenNavigationProp = CompositeNavigationProp<
   BottomTabNavigationProp<TabParamList, 'Profile'>,